Binge-r #145: City on a Hill + Sarah's Channel

-Availability: Four episodes now streaming, new episode added every Monday
+Availability: Nine episodes now streaming, new episode added every Monday

 You have to let Stan’s new American crime drama get the Boston clichés out of its system: the gaudy accents, the producing credit for Ben Affleck and Matt Damon, the sneering insults, and hardboiled exchanges between two hard nuts that end with one declaring, ‘Oh, is that a threat”.
 Set in the early 1990s, when the city was infamously ridden by institutional corruption, racist cliques, and crime, this series is in debt to both Boston’s past and some classic crime dramas, notably The Wire and Homicide: Life on the Streets.
 The first episode even borrows a plot point from the latter when a police raid goes bad because the warrant has the wrong address on it.